SDUOJ/sduoj-server/README.md

     *   Build `submit-service` and add a resolve view which is used to test RabbitMQ.
 *   2020-03-09 :
     *   Complete the API of querying problem list in paging.
 *   2020-03-10 :
     *   Add the handler of `MethodArgumentNotValidException`.
 *   2020-03-11 :
     *   Add the handler of `HttpMessageNotReadableException`.
 *   2020-03-12 :
     *   Add the data validator of `User`.
 *   2020-03-13 :
     *   Complete the API of register.
+*   2020-03-14 :
+    *   Complete the API of querying submission by judger.